-For people with recurring Lyme disease fatigue and brain fog despite antibiotics and herbs
+For people with recurring Lyme disease fatigue and brain fog despite taking antibiotics and herbs

 by Greg Lee / Two Frogs Healing Center